JakeDawkins/apollo-tooling-test-projects/README.md

 - 📄 Uses a local schema file
 - 💪 JavaScript

-## Federated services
+## Federated fullstack tutorial

-This is a collection of a few federated services and a gateway.
+This is a modified version of Apollo's [fullstack tutorial app](https://www.apollographql.com/docs/tutorial/introduction/) that uses apollo federation to build a graph.
+This is a collection of a few federated services, a gateway, and a client that consumes it.
 More details about these services can be found in this directory's `README.md`.

 - 🕸 Federated Service Project
+- 🏃‍♀ Client project
 - 🚀 Requires an Apollo Graph Manager Service & api key
 - 💪 JavaScript